ddella/Docker-OpenSSL/README.md

 ```sh
 docker run -it --rm --entrypoint /bin/sh --env TZ='EAST+5EDT,M3.2.0/2,M11.1.0/2' --env TIMEZONE='America/New_York' --name openssl --hostname=openssl tempo:3.17.0
 ```
 The root password is `root`.
-I know, not the most secure password and it can be easily be guessed 😀
+I know, not the most secure password and it can be easily guessed 😀
 You can also use the username `remote`.
 This time I had security in mind so the password is very complicated.
 It will be in clear on the login page 🤣

 If you want to test `libfaketime`, use this command: